-Mini LED is at the fore of this year's TV ranges, with the likes of TCL, Philips, LG and Samsung all pursuing the TV backlight technology – but what exactly is it, and why should you even care?
+Mini LED is at the fore of this year's TV ranges, with the likes of TCL, Philips, LG and Samsung all pursuing the TV backlight technology – and even Apple opting to use Mini LED tech in its new iPad Pro – but what exactly is it, and why should you even care?

 As the name suggests, Mini LED shrinks the LED modules that provide backlighting to LCD screens.
 LCD pixels can’t illuminate themselves – like OLED can – so they need a light-source behind them to shine through, creating the necessary brightness and color.
 Because of this extra layer of backlighting, too, the pixels in an LCD display can never be turned all the way off.

 - What is OLED?
 The TV panel tech explained

 So the blacks not only lack the inky quality of their OLED equivalents, but if an LCD TV’s backlight is poorly implemented and/or controlled, there can be discernible unevenness to the way the screen describes what should be uniform areas of black.
 Consider the end credits of many a movie: a black screen with white text scrolling up it.
 It’s very common for an LCD TV to allow a halo of light to surround the words, or to let its backlight betray ‘bleed’ from the corners of the screen, turning what should be black into a cloudy gray.

 No one ever bought a television for how it handles the end credits of a film, it’s true.
 But this kind of lumpy picture quality is what has increasingly made LCD technology look a little bit backward compared to its shiny OLED competitor.

 However, there may yet be a way for LCD technology to reassert itself among the best TVs – and that’s through Mini LED.